Skip to Main Content

 This changing trend could take a bite out of supermarkets’ profits.
 We’re encouraging them to get ahead of the curve before their revenue is affected – and therefore your pension pot.

-Food manufacturers must play their part too.
 At Unilever’s 2022 annual general meeting, we publicly supported a shareholder proposal calling for it to share how much of their food and drink products were healthy or high fat, salt and sugar products, as well as their sales targets for healthy foods.
+We’re pleased to see positive steps since then.
+For the first time in 2024, Unilever has begun publishing their annual assessments of the healthiness of its products on a global basis for 16 key markets.

 See what kind of companies your money is invested in